Tuesday, October 2, 2012

-A few months ago I was driving through the neighborhood when I spotted a dresser in someone's trash pile.
-I grabbed my Dad {and his minivan ... ahem} and snagged a great piece of furniture.
-It's amazing what people throw away! {I think in my neighborhood they're quite sure someone will come and scoop it up before the garbage truck ever arrives.
+A few months ago I was driving through the neighborhood when I spotted a dresser in someone’s trash pile.
+I grabbed my Dad {and his minivan} and snagged a great piece of furniture.
+It’s amazing what people throw away! {I think in my neighborhood they’re quite sure someone will come and scoop it up before the garbage truck ever arrives.} I painted the dresser with DIY chalky finish paint and wanted to share this trash to treasure painted dresser and the technique I used.

-I gave it a paint job and this trash to treasure dresser is a new favorite piece of furniture in my dining room.
+This trash to treasure dresser is a new favorite piece of furniture in my dining room and I feel like I snagged a complete treasure out of someone’s trash.

 The dresser started like this.
 Not bad at all, huh?
 It had a few scratches, some ill-placed stickers, and two missing knobs.
 Besides that, it was the sturdiest {and possibly the most expensive} dresser I've owned.